-- i.
-Request must be made by a senior officer of the CDC with proper authority (Senior Vice President or higher); - ii.
-Request must be sent via regular or overnight mail to the SBA's OCRM at 409 Third Street, SW, Washington DC 20416, ATTN: Director, Office of Credit Risk Management; - iii.
-Request must be made using the CDC's stationery; - iv.
-Request must include the user's business card; - v.
-The stationery and business card should include the CDC's name and address; - vi.
-The request should include the following data: - (a) SBA FIRS ID Number(s); - (b) Account user's name and title; - (c) Account user's mailing address, telephone number and email address at the CDC; - (d) Requesting officer's name and title; and - (e) Requesting officer's mailing address, telephone number and email address at the CDC. - vii.
-Once SBA receives and approves the user's request, SBA will forward the approval to SBA's Portal contractor for issuance of a user account name and password.
+- (1) Request must be made by a senior officer of the CDC with proper authority (Senior Vice President or higher); - (2) Request must be sent via regular or overnight mail to the SBA's OCRM at 409 Third Street, SW, Washington DC 20416, ATTN: Director, Office of Credit Risk Management; - (3) Request must be made using the CDC's stationery; - (4) Request must include the user's business card; - (5) The stationery and business card should include the CDC's name and address; - (6) The request should include the following data: - (a) SBA FIRS ID Number(s); - (b) Account user's name and title; - (c) Account user's mailing address, telephone number and email address at the CDC; - (d) Requesting officer's name and title; and - (e) Requesting officer's mailing address, telephone number and email address at the CDC. - (7) Once SBA receives and approves the user's request, SBA will forward the approval to SBA's Portal contractor for issuance of a user account name and password.
 The Portal contractor will email the user his or her user name and password within approximately two weeks of account approval.
 The user can then access its data by logging into the SBA Lender Portal web page.
-Before accessing the Portal, lenders must agree to the terms of a Confidentiality Agreement, which is found on the SBA Lender Portal web page. - viii.
-CDCs are responsible for complying with and maintaining the Portal user accounts and passwords as set forth in the Confidentiality Agreement on the Portal web page, and as published by SBA from time to time.
+Before accessing the Portal, lenders must agree to the terms of a Confidentiality Agreement, which is found on the SBA Lender Portal web page. - (8) CDCs are responsible for complying with and maintaining the Portal user accounts and passwords as set forth in the Confidentiality Agreement on the Portal web page, and as published by SBA from time to time.
 CDCs are also responsible for timely informing SBA to terminate or transfer an account if the person to whom it was issued no longer holds that responsibility for the CDC.
 CDCs must take full responsibility for protecting the confidentiality of the user password and the CDC risk rating and confidential information and for ensuring the security of the data.
-See 13 CFR §120.1060. - 3.
-Off-site monitoring and on-site reviews (13 CFR §120.1025 and 120.1050-1060) - L/LMS provides performance information that allows SBA to monitor and conduct off-site reviews of all CDCs.
+See 13 CFR 120.1060. - 3.
+Off-site monitoring and on-site reviews (13 CFR 120.1025 and 120.1050-1060)

+L/LMS provides performance information that allows SBA to monitor and conduct off-site reviews of all CDCs.
 Off-site monitoring serves as the primary means of reviewing CDCs with less than \$30 million in SBA dollars outstanding; however, SBA may determine at its discretion to conduct on-site reviews of these CDCs.
-SBA will contact the CDC if the review detects performance issues or trends requiring further discussion. - a) For CDCs with \$30 million or more in SBA dollars outstanding L/LMS details historical and projected performance data: - i.
-For use in planning and conducting on-site reviews or examinations; - ii.
-To assist in prioritizing on-site reviews or examinations, and - iii.
-As a system to monitor CDCs between on-site reviews or examinations.
-Additional information regarding on-site reviews and examinations can be found in 13 CFR §120.1050-1060 and SBA's SOP 51 00. - b) Additionally, in accordance with 13 CFR §120.1010, a CDC must allow SBA's authorized representatives access to its SBA files to review, inspect and/or copy all records and documents relating to SBA guaranteed loans or as requested for SBA oversight. - c) SBA may request reports on a case by case basis.
+SBA will contact the CDC if the review detects performance issues or trends requiring further discussion.